 “Even among this strong ensemble cast, the Rosina of Adriana Zabala was a particular delight.
 She was a high-spirited, attractive little minx, and it was easy to see why the Count should be so smitten.
 Zabala’s singing was equally effective.
 Her voice has a pleasant timbre and is well controlled throughout her ample range.
 Her acting was particularly alive to each possible nuance: for example, her expression of delighted astonishment at learning Almaviva’s true identity was priceless.” – Luther Wade, Opera News

 As the title character in the American Premiere of Dove’s The Adventures of Pinocchio at the Minnesota Opera, Adriana Zabala was praised by The Wall Street Journal as showing “tremendous stamina and boy-like flair.”
 The New York Times hailed her as “a vivid, fearless presence,” and the L.A.
 Times as “extraordinary” for her portrayal of the Barbarian Girl in the American premiere of Philip Glass’ Waiting for the Barbarians with the Austin Lyric Opera.
 Ms. Zabala enjoys a vibrant and unique career that includes opera, song repertoire, new works, concert and oratorio.
 Recently, Ms. Zabala created the role of Sister James in Minnesota Opera’s world premiere of Doubt, and was seen as Cherubino in Florentine Opera’s Le nozze di Figaro.
 The 2013-2014 season included a return to Florentine Opera as Sesto in Giulio Cesare, a reprise of Cherubino and Handel’s Messiah with Jacksonville Symphony, and Mahler’s Third Symphony with Quad City Symphony Orchestra.
-The 2014-15 season brings an exciting role debut as Joanna in Carly Simon’s opera Romulus Hunt with Nashville Opera and the world premiere of The Manchurian Candidate with Minnesota Opera, as well as concert appearances with the Jacksonville Symphony and the Winter Park Bach Festival for Mozart’s Requiem, the Minnesota Orchestra for Mahler’s Second Symphony, Beethoven’s Ninth Symphony with the Quad City Symphony, Beethoven’s Missa Solemnis with the Back Bay Chorale and Chausson’s Poeme d’Amour et de la Mer with the Oregon Mozart Players.
+The 2014-15 season brings an exciting role debut as Joanna in Carly Simon’s opera Romulus Hunt with Nashville Opera and the world premiere of The Manchurian Candidate with Minnesota Opera, as well as concert appearances with the Jacksonville Symphony and the Winter Park Bach Festival for Mozart’s Requiem, the Minnesota Orchestra for Mahler’s Second Symphony, Beethoven’s Ninth Symphony with the Quad City Symphony, and Beethoven’s Missa Solemnis with the Back Bay Chorale.
+Future seasons include returns to Arizona Opera and the New Jersey Symphony.

 Within the last few seasons Ms. Zabala has been seen on the stages of The Seattle Opera, The Minnesota Opera, Wolf Trap Opera, the Wildwood Festival, The Syracuse Opera, the Arizona Opera, the Lyric Opera of San Antonio, Opera Carolina, the Lake George Opera, Opera Pacific and Opera Saratoga.
 She has also been a soloist with the Minnesota Orchestra, the Mormon Tabernacle Choir, the Jacksonville Symphony, the Spokane Symphony, the Syracuse Symphony, the Virginia Symphony, the Madison Symphony, the New York Festival of Song, and at the Caramoor International Music Festival with the Orchestra of St. Luke’s.
 She has appeared in recital in the Barns at Wolf Trap, The Kennedy Center’s Millennium Stage, The Dallas Museum of Art, Ventford Hall in Lenox, MA, and in Weill Recital Hall at Carnegie Hall.